 This sweet potato casserole with pecan streusel topping officially qualifies as a side dish, but it’s creamy sweetness is like a dessert.
 Mmm…it’s the best.
 In fact, this is one of those casseroles that I’d eat simply by itself as a dinner and dessert together.
 It’s got sweet potatoes so it’s healthy, right?

 Don’t burst my bubble.
+It’s perfect.

 Sweet Potato Casserole Ingredients

 This popular Thanksgiving side dish is simply sweet potatoes, evaporated milk, eggs and sugar.
 Evaporated milk adds richness.
 You can use regular milk if you’d like, but use whole milk for best results if you choose to do that.

 I truly recommend using real sweet potatoes for this recipe.
 I’ve made it both ways, but by using fresh sweet potatoes instead of canned sweet potatoes, your casserole will taste much lighter and fresher.

 How to Make the Perfect Sweet Potato Casserole

 Prepping the sweet potatoes will take about 15 minutes.
 If you’ve made mashed potatoes before, you can do sweet potatoes, too!
 Peel the sweet potatoes (to get exactly 3 cups I used 8 small sweet potatoes), then cut them into cubes.
 Throw the cubes into boiling water and let them boil for about 10-15 minutes.
 The exact time will depend on how big you’ve cut the cubes, so watch them closely.
 Once they are soft, drain the potatoes and then mash them.
 I like to use my hand mixer to beat them so they get nice and fluffy.